Open and closed maps: Sufficient conditions

-The categorical sum of two open maps is open, or of two closed maps is closed.

-The categorical product of two open maps is open, however, the categorical product of two closed maps need not be closed.
+The categorical sum of two open maps is open, and of two closed maps is closed.
+The categorical product of two open maps is also open.
+However, the categorical product of two closed maps need not be closed.

 A bijective map is open if and only if it is closed.

-The inverse of a bijective continuous map is a bijective open/closed map (and vice versa).
+The inverse of a continuous bijection is an open and closed bijection (and vice versa).

-A surjective open map is not necessarily a closed map, and likewise, a surjective closed map is not necessarily an open map.
+An open surjection is not necessarily closed, and a closed surjection is not necessarily open.
 All local homeomorphisms, including all coordinate charts on manifolds and all covering maps, are open maps.

 Closed map lemma Every continuous function $f : X \to Y$ from a compact space $X$ to a Hausdorff space $Y$ is closed and proper (meaning that preimages of compact sets are compact).

-A variant of the closed map lemma states that if a continuous function between locally compact Hausdorff spaces is proper then it is also closed.
+A variant of the closed map lemma states that if a continuous function between locally compact Hausdorff spaces is proper, then it is also closed.

 In complex analysis, the identically named open mapping theorem states that every non-constant holomorphic function defined on a connected open subset of the complex plane is an open map.

 The invariance of domain theorem states that a continuous and locally injective function between two $n$-dimensional topological manifolds must be open.